Sombrero7/pawpularity-contest/README.md

 ### Regression Modeling with Metadata

-We will begin our modeling process by first establishing a baseline to go off.
-Then, we will iterate and optimize several different models on strictly the metadata.
-After we are confident that we have totally exhausted the metadata, we will move on to modeling using ANNs on the image data.

 Because this is a regression project, we have decided on using RMSE as our performance metric.
 Based on performance of other individuals and teams competing, we have set our goal at an RMSE of 18.

 ### Linear Regression